mashkarharis/mashkarharis.github.io/content/docs/LLD/GOF/Structural/Composite.md

 ## Introduction

-According to GOF, Composite Design Pattern falls under Structural Design Patterns.
-Because this pattern is more about, how we compose hierachical object sturcture to process data effiiently.
+According to GOF, the Composite Design Pattern falls under Structural Design Patterns because this pattern focuses on how we compose hierarchical object structures to process data efficiently.

 According to GOF definition,
 ```text